Clematis alpina 'Ruby'

 Rainy Side Notes

-I planted two vines — one that scrambles over a camellia, the other climbs an arbor that supports mailboxes nearby.
-Clematis 'Ruby' is vigorous enough to hold its own with a rambunctious honeysuckle — Lonicera 'Henryi'.
+I planted two vines — one scrambling over a camellia, the other climbing an arbor supporting mailboxes nearby.
+Clematis 'Ruby' is vigorous enough to hold its own with rambunctious honeysuckle — Lonicera 'Henryi'.
 Planted four feet apart, both vines share the climbing space.
-They are planted about four feet apart from each other, yet both vines climb the arbor.
+Even though planted four feet apart, the vines share the climbing space.

-Even though I was disappointed in its nondescript flowers, the honeysuckle adds evergreen foliage.
-What saved it was the flowers' remarkable scent adored by pollinators, followed by blue berries.
-However, Clematis 'Ruby' adds a beautiful spring bloom to the space.
-In April, the vine covers itself in nodding pinkish-red flowers with four, one-inch long tepals.
+I was disappointed in the honeysuckle's nondescript flowers, yet it adds evergreen foliage.
+What saved it was the flowers' remarkable scent, adored by pollinators, followed by blue berries.
+Clematis 'Ruby' adds a beautiful spring bloom to the space.
+In April, the vine covers itself in nodding, pinkish-red flowers with four one-inch-long tepals.
 I decided to keep the couple growing on the arbor.

-This clematis grows best in full sun and is right at home in a container.
+This clematis grows best in full sun and is at home in a container.
 Give it something to climb and minimal pruning, and it will reward you with spring blooms and sometimes a sprinkling of flowers in fall.
-Having said that, I haven't seen my two vines rebloom.
+I haven't seen my two vines rebloom.
 Are they holding out on me?

 Planting and Care of Clematis.